 - Wipe down high-touch areas every day with a disinfectant.
 This includes doorknobs; light switches; phones; remote controls; appliance, sink, toilet, and cabinet handles; countertops, etc.

 - Limit contact with pets.
-If you do interact with pets, wear a facemask, and wash your hands before and after.
+If you do interact with pets, wash your hands before and after.

 For answers to your COVID-19 questions, call 1-833-4ASKODH (1-833-427-5634).